NG-ZORRO/ng-zorro-antd/components/list/doc/index.en-US.md

 | `[nzAvatar]` | The avatar of list item | `string \| TemplateRef<void>` | - |
 | `[nzDescription]` | The description of list item | `string \| TemplateRef<void>` | - |
 | `[nzTitle]` | The title of list item | `string \| TemplateRef<void>` | - |

+#### nz-list-item-meta-title

+Title component for the list items meta part.

+#### nz-list-item-meta-description

+Description component for the list items meta part.

+#### nz-list-item-meta-avatar

+Avatar component for the list items meta part.